 Core Enforcer and Thousand Waves attacks aren't fantastic in competitive battles, but they're fun choices for your single-player adventures.
 Thousand Waves is a powerful Ground-type attack that prevents the foe from fleeing as long as Zygarde remains in battle.
 It'd be a great help catching Pokémon if Zygarde wasn't so strong—it'll knock out most wild Pokémon in one blow!
 Core Enforcer is a super cool-looking attack, but it's tough to work into a tight strategy because it deals damage based on Zygarde's lower Special Attack stat.

 We hope this Shiny Zygarde brightens your adventures.
-You can find more information about upcoming distributions at Pokemon.co.uk/Legendary.
-Don't forget to check out more Pokémon TCG and video game articles, strategy, and tournament analysis at Pokemon.co.uk/Strategy.
+You can find more information about upcoming distributions at Pokemon.com/Legendary, and you can check out the list of all ongoing Pokémon distributions to make sure you're caught up.
+Don't forget to check out more Pokémon TCG and video game articles, strategy, and tournament analysis at Pokemon.com/Strategy.